SpaceX Starlink launch: How to watch Falcon 9 deliver 60 satellites to space

 All those extra lights have the astronomy community worried the satellites might obscure their view of space, making it more difficult to study distant stars, planets and radio signals.
 In a previous mission, SpaceX launched an experimental Starlink satellite -- "DarkSat" -- with a coating meant to make it less reflective and obtrusive.
 However, the dark coating may cause the satellite to absorb more heat from the sun and ultimately malfunction, and it remains unclear if the approach can work.

-Discuss: SpaceX Starlink launch: How to watch Falcon 9 deliver 60 satellites to space
+Discuss: SpaceX Starlink: How to watch Falcon 9 launch 60 satellites to space Monday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.